Danilock/Danilock/README.md

 The development process of this game was absolutly fun.
 I worked on the whole gameplay and UI systems, it still <b>UNDER DEVELOPMENT</b> and eveyone can contribute!

 # Interests
-[center]Beside programming and videogames, I spend my time playing Soccer ⚽ and talking to cats 😺!
+Beside programming and videogames, I spend my time playing Soccer ⚽ and talking to cats 😺!

 <!--